 As a result of this cultural nuance, the Malaysian communication style is not always direct.
 Malaysians may not always give a direct answer to a question in order not to offend anyone.
 This may be frustrating for those who are used to a more direct communication style, particularly in the corporate environment, and expats need to learn to exercise patience.

 Language barrier in Malaysia

 Malaysia’s official language is Bahasa Malaysia.
 It is written in both Latin and Arabic script.
-As a legacy of its past as a British colony, many Malaysians also speak English, which is generally considered the language of business in Malaysia.
-Other languages spoken in the country are testament to its cultural heritage and include Cantonese, Mandarin and Tamil.
+Due to its history as a British colony, many Malaysians also speak English, which is generally considered the language of business in Malaysia.
+Other languages spoken in the country are a testament to its cultural heritage and include Cantonese, Mandarin and Tamil.